T

 landmark

-The birthplace of the United States, where the Declaration of Independence and the Constitution were debated and adopted.
-Explore the Assembly Room and the Chamber where these pivotal documents were signed.
+The birthplace of the United States, where the Declaration of Independence and the U.S. Constitution were debated and adopted.
+Explore the Assembly Room and the Supreme Court Room.
+Timed entry tickets are required and can be booked in advance.

 ~45 min